sherief/fallout2-ce/README.md

 For a sample ddraw.ini configuration file, containing all currently working settings use this link: [ddraw.ini](https://raw.githubusercontent.com/fallout2-ce/fallout2-ce/refs/heads/main/files/ddraw.ini)

+## Quality of life benefits over vanilla Fallout

+* High resolution support
+* Increased pathfinding nodes 5x for more accurate pathfinding
+* Ctrl-click to quickly move items when bartering, looting, or stealing
+* _a_ to select "all" when selecting item quantity
+* _a_ to `Take All` when looting
+* When bartering, caps default to the right amount to balance the trade (if possible)
+* Music continues playing between maps (requires config)
+* Auto open doors (requires config)

 ## Contributing

 Integrating Sfall goodies is the top priority.
 Quality of life updates are OK too.
 Please no large scale refactorings at this time as we need to reconcile changes from Reference Edition, which will make this process slow and error-prone.
 In any case open up an issue with your suggestion or to notify other people that something is being worked on.